Coastal Georgia area assistance programs.

 - Housing services may be able to assist low-income persons obtain/maintain home ownership, including funds for rent, security deposits, and other housing support.

 Call the Pembroke Georgia based Coastal Georgia Area Community Action Authority, Inc. at (912) 653-4993.
-Or for more details, click here.
+Or for more details, click here on assistance from Coastal Georgia Area Community Action Authority.

 Concerted Services, Inc. is another local community action agency of southeast and coastal Georgia.